junxit/us-congress-bills-116/metadata.md

 - 2019-01-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-01-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 29). (text: CR 1/10/2019 H434)
 - 2019-01-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 29).(text: CR 1/10/2019 H434)
+- 2019-01-14 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.